bldover/beacon-app/README.md

 - CSV upload for batch loading concert history
 - Ticketmaster API provides upcoming local concerts and metadata
 - Spotify API exposes my music listening history and song frequency metrics to build baseline rankings for known artists
-- Tidal API correlates known artists with related artists to enable generating ratings for unknown artists
+- Last.fm API associates known artists with related artists to enable generating ratings for unknown artists
 - Terminal UI framework and TUI frontend, which was the first iteration of the interactive app

 The android module contains the Android frontend app, written in Kotlin with Jetpack Compose.